danbev/learning-wasi/README.md

 ```
 If we compare this to the wat (WebAssembly Text format) above we can see that
 they match up.

+Notice the first if statement in the for loop and the second if statement which
+is checking the if buffer_used is less than the buffer_size.
+If buff_used is
+the same as buffer_size this indicated that there are more items to be read and
+the code will jump/goto `read_entries`.

 So to answer my original question it is the above function, which is part of the
 wasi-libc library, which is compiled into the Wasm module.
 Much like a